nateshmbhat/pyttsx3/README.md

 engine.say("I will speak this text");
 engine.runAndWait() ;
 ```
-**Full documentation of the usage is already listed in : https://pyttsx.readthedocs.io/en/latest/engine.html
+**Full documentation of the usage is included in the docs directory

 #### Included TTS engines :
 + sapi5